 About the program: Jacks Online is a peer mentoring program designed to assist students with their transition to online learning and to help them feel connected to the NAU community.
 Peer mentors, who are online students themselves, provide individualized support, encouragement, access to resources, and accountability.

-Who it’s for: First-year, transfer, online students who identify as Native American, Alaska Native, and Native Hawaiian.
+Who it’s for: Students who identify as Indigenous (Native American, Alaska Native, Native Hawaiian)

 About the program: Peer Jacks assists students in making connections and building community through one-on-one mentoring and on- and off-campus events.
-The program provides educational and social opportunities that lead to academic success.
+The Program provided educational and social opportunities that lead to academic success.
 Participating in the program enhances students’ first year experience, sense of belonging and transition to the university.

-Who it’s for: Students who are first-generation, low income or foster students, or those with a documented disability.
+Who it’s for: Students who are first-generation, income-eligible or who have a disability

-About the program: Transferring from another school can be challenging, and students often face academic, social, and personal adjustments as they transition.
-Through mentoring and events, students are encouraged to get involved, connect with peers, and access campus resources.
+About the program: Transferring from another school can be challenging, and students often face academic, social, and personal adjustments as they acclimate to the NAU community.
+Through Transfer Jacks mentoring and events, students get involved, and connect with peers and campus resources.

-About the program: The “VET” Mentoring Program provides a welcoming and supportive environment at Northern Arizona University.
+About the program: The VSC Vet Jacks program provides a welcoming and supportive environment at NAU.
 The VSC connects incoming veterans with a peer point of contact for information, support, and help transitioning from the military to the college setting.